aws-samples/aws-modernization-with-logz/content/00_getting_started/iamrole.md

 ---
-title: "Create an IAM role for your workspace"
+title: "Create an IAM role for your Cloud9 Workspace"
 chapter: false
-weight: 13
+weight: 15
 ---

 {{% notice info %}}